TheCSharpAcademy/CodeReviews.Console.CodingTracker/README.md

   - If no database or correct table exists, they will be created on program start.
   - Live coding session with stopwatch to calculate coding time.
   - Filter records in ascending order by period.

 - **Console-based UI**
   - Users can navigate using key presses.

 - **CRUD DB Functions**
   - Users can Create, Read, Update, or Delete entries for coding sessions.
   - Inputted start and end times are validated to ensure they are in the correct and realistic format.

 - **Stopwatch Functionality**
   - Users can track coding sessions in real-time using a stopwatch feature.

-# Item

 ## Challenges

 - **Learning Dapper, Spectre, and SQLite from Scratch**
   - Understanding the basics of Dapper and Spectre.
   - Setting up and managing a SQLite database.

 - **Handling Date and Time**
   - Parsing and formatting dates and times.
   - Calculating durations based on start and end times.